 Vice President, Communications

-Tim Mead begins his 34th season in the Angels' organization and 16th as Vice President, Communications.
+Tim Mead begins his 36th season in the Angels organization and 18th as Vice President of Communications.
 He oversees media relations, publicity and broadcasting for the Angels.

-Mead, 54, began his career with the Angels as an intern in the public relations department in 1980.
-He was appointed Director of Media Relations in 1985 and later Assistant Vice President of Media Relations in 1991.
-During his tenure in Media Relations, Mead and his staff have been responsible for the handling of media during the 1986, 2004, 2005, 2007, 2008 and 2009 Angels' post-season appearances, the 1989 and 2010 All-Star Games at Angel Stadium and the Angels memorable World Series run in 2002.
-He has also assisted Major League Baseball at various off-site All-Star Games, League Championship Series, World Series and World Baseball Classics.
+Mead, 56, began his career with the Angels as an intern in the Public Relations Department in 1980.
+He was appointed director of media relations in 1985 and later Assistant Vice President of media relations in 1991.
+During his tenure in Media Relations, Mead and his staff have been responsible for the handling of media during the Angels' 1986, 2004, 2005, 2007, 2008, 2009 & 2014 postseason appearances, the 1989 and 2010 All-Star Games at Angel Stadium and the Angels memorable World Series run in 2002.

-Mead was the recipient of the 2000 Robert O. Fishel Award for PR excellence, recognizing the "active non-uniformed representative of Major League Baseball whose ethics, character, dedication, service, professionalism and humanitarian efforts best represent the standards propounded by Robert O. Fishel" (longtime baseball executive).
+Mead was the recipient of the 2000 Robert O. Fishel Award for PR excellence, recognizing the "active non-uniformed representative of Major League Baseball whose ethics, character, dedication, service, professionalism and humanitarian efforts best represent the standards propounded by Robert O. Fishel."
 He was also honored in May 2005 with the first Distinguished Alumnus Award for Athletics by his alma mater Cal Poly Pomona.
-Last June, Mead was honored by the American Diabetes Association and the Orange County Father's Day Council as one of four Father of the Year recipients.
+Mead was honored in 2012 by the American Diabetes Association and the Orange County Father's Day Council as one of four Father of the Year recipients.
 The award, given annually since 1999, is bestowed to 100 men from across the nation who "portray and epitomize family, citizenship, charity, civility and responsibility in their everyday lives."

-The Athens, Greece native is a 1980 graduate of Cal Poly Pomona with a Bachelor of Science degree in Communications.
-Mead is a Member of the Board of Directors for the Orange County Sports Youth Association, the Board of Governors for Anaheim Western Medical Center and assists other charitable groups such as Amigos de los Niņos and the Anaheim Family Justice Center.
-Mead also serves on the advisory committee for the Sports Management Program at Long Beach State and the Dean's Advisory Board for the College of Communications at Cal State Fullerton.
-He and his wife Carole have one son, Brandon, and reside in Diamond Bar.
+The Athens, Greece native is a 1980 graduate of Cal Poly Pomona with a bachelor of science degree in communications.
+He is a member of the board of directors for the Orange County Sports Youth Association and the board of governors for Anaheim Western Medical Center.
+He assists other charitable groups such as Amigos de los Niņos and the Anaheim Family Justice Center.
+Mead also serves on the advisory committee for the sports management program at Long Beach State and the dean's advisory board for the college of communications at Cal State Fullerton.
+He and his wife Carole have one son, Brandon.

 |< Close Window >||< Print >|